Insight - North Korea's black market becoming the new normal

 CASH CARDS

 Baby products are another booming consumer item.
-A large section of the department store is devoted to strollers and baby carriers produced in China and South Korea.
+A large section of the department store is devoted to strollers and baby carriers produced in hina and South Korea.

-Many residents of Pyongyang can be seen riding Chinese-made battery powered bicycles, which only began to appear in the capital over the last year, locals said.

 Cash cards have been in the hands of the few for the last several years but have recently become a new growth industry.
 Narae cards are topped up with U.S. dollars and are mainly used for foreign currency purchases.
 They can also be used to top up mobile phone accounts.